Marathon '33

+The play launched the career of actor Joe Don Baker.

 Background

-Actor Julie Harris, who starred in a play with June Havoc and would go on to play Havoc’s character in Marathon ‘33, read her memoir and inspired Havoc to write a play about the dance marathon era.
+Actor Julie Harris, who starred in a play with June Havoc and who played Havoc’s character in Marathon ‘33, read her memoir and inspired Havoc to write a play about the dance marathon era.

 Awards and nominations

 Critical reception

 In a review of the play in The New York Daily News, the play was described as a combination of various categories and ultimately most similar to a documentary of dance marathons in 1933.
 In the review, the play was described as a detailed representation of a chaotic time in American history during which starving and destitute people would do anything for food, fame, or entertainment.
 The reviewer recommended the play and casts the production as a glimpse into the lives of dance marathoners as well as the period of the Great Depression as a whole.

-Other reviews include another NY Daily News review that wrote, “…chock full of theatre—vivid, exciting, funny, touching, human and even horrifying theatre.”
-The New York Journal-American described it as “…big and brash…,” and the NY World-Telegram & Sun wrote, “…sharp, poignant, comic, incredible but scrupulously honest.”
+Other reviews include another New York Daily News review that wrote chock full of theatre—vivid, exciting, funny, touching, human and even horrifying theatre.”
+The New York Journal-American described it as big and brash,” and the New York World-Telegram & Sun wrote "sharp, poignant, comic, incredible but scrupulously honest.”

 Other productions

 Guidhall School

 Rachel Grunwald staged a production of Marathon ‘33 in 2013.
 The play ran from November 29 to December 4 at the Guildhall School of Music and Drama.
 The company comprised 26 acting students, along with a jazz band of six students.
 Grunwald described her aim in producing the play as portraying an era that resembles reality TV today and the harsh treatment of performers in the entertainment industry.
 To match the feeling of dance marathons, Grunwald’s production took place in a theater that transformed into an arena in which the audience became the audience of dance marathons.
-The posting for the play read, “This is a Dance Marathon, an endurance test in which couples must dance perpetually, until one by one they succumb to exhaustion and madness, in a spectacle of cruelty rigged to keep audience members hooked and spending money.
+The posting for the play read “This is a Dance Marathon, an endurance test in which couples must dance perpetually, until one by one they succumb to exhaustion and madness, in a spectacle of cruelty rigged to keep audience members hooked and spending money.
 Eighty years on, in an era of reality TV and ‘poverty porn’, the Guildhall School presents the British premiere of this extraordinary, visceral show written by Canadian-born American actress and writer June Havoc.”